Uniform

 THE SCHOOL’S RESPONSE TO BREACHES OF THE UNIFORM CODE

-If a pupil presents for school without full uniform he/she has an obligation to report to The Uniform Monitor before morning registration.
+ If a pupil presents for school without full uniform he/she has an obligation to report to the student's tutor at morning registration.

-Any departure from this procedure will be deemed to be a breach of the uniform code and will result in disciplinary action
+ Any departure from this procedure will be deemed to be a breach of the uniform code and will result in disciplinary action and will be referred on to the relevant Year Head.

 The following sanctions will be used to deal with breaches of the uniform code:

-2nd offence in term: DETENTION & LETTER TO PARENTS/GUARDIANS
+2nd offence in term: DETENTION to be arranged by Year Head

-Further offences in the same term will lead to: FURTHER DETENTIONS, SEPARATION FROM PEERS, SUSPENSION
+Further offences in the same term will lead to: FURTHER DETENTIONS and may escalate up the Code of Behaviour ladder.